xiwang2718/xiwang2718.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2021.06* Outstanding Graduates of Sichuan Province (Top 1%)
+-

 # 📖 Educations
-- *2021.09 - Now*, School of Management Science and Real Estate, Chongqing University, Chongqing China.
+- *2021.09 - Present*, School of Management Science and Real Estate, Chongqing University, Chongqing China.
 - *2017.09 - 2021.06*, School of mathematics and physics, Southwest University of Science and Technology, Mianyang China.

 <!--这些是注释文本，不会显示-->